gshubhamk/gshubhamk.github.io/index.md

 ## Awards
 ---
+  - __Best Poster Award__ by Topical Meeting on Computations of High-Speed, Turbulent, and Complex Flows (CHTC) 2024
   - __Best Poster Award__ by IEEE International Conference on High Performance Computing, Data, and Analytics (HiPC) 2023
   - __SIAM Student Travel Award__ by Society for Industrial and Applied Mathematics (SIAM) 2023
   - __Ravi Salgia Student Travel Grant__ by Office of Development and Alumni Affairs, Indian Institute of Science, Bengaluru, India 2023